w-lfpup/update_dns_records/README.md

 The results of the operation will be written to the location defined by the `results_filepath` property of the config file.

-## why
+## Why?

-Alternative clients felt too cumbersome or provided too much functionality or their configurations didn't make sense to me (and I needed a rust project that involved a [disk -> remote -> disk] relationship)
+Alternative clients felt cumbersome, provided too much functionality, or their configuration files didn't make sense to me.
+(I also needed a rust project that involved a disk -> remote fetches -> disk dataflow)

-`update_ip` allows users use multiple ip services to fetch a public `ip address`. without repeatedly bashing an endpoint.
-This functions as a load balancer acting across multiple ip services.
-(Good neighbor attitude towards free services).

-`update_ip` also allows users to update multiple domains from multiple services.
+The `update_ip` application has good neighbor policy.
+If there are more than two ip services, `update_ip` will not repeat a call to a previously used ip service.
+Multiple domains for multiple domain hosting services.
 A domain is only updated when a public `ip address` changes or if the previous attempt failed to update a domain.

+I wanted to keep the credentials in a single json configuration file (if someone's in the server it's over anyways)

 Finally, the results of `update_ip` are written to disk.
 This can improve logging and monitoring of home systems.